tronny87/homebridge-bravia/README.md

 All Channels, Inputs and Applications can be selected in the HomeKit inputs selector
 #### TV Remote
 The TV registers as a TV remote device in HomeKit and allows to use basic function keys and set the volume through the Apple Remote app or iOS configuration screen.
 Use your phones volume knobs to set the TV volume!
+#### TV Speaker
+In addition to the iOS remote the plugin also exposes the TV speaker as a HomeKit accessory however only some apps show that accessory type, Apples Home app does not.

 ## Notes
 ### Channel List